rrishi0309/AI-Syllabus-Summarizer/README.md

 This summarizer processes syllabi using **Claude 3 Haiku** for efficient text extraction and **GPT-4o** for structured summarization, ensuring clarity, consistency, and accuracy.
 The summarization strictly adheres to a **standardized prompt**, ensuring summaries only include explicitly stated information and maintain a structured format.

+## 📌 What’s New (v1.8)

+- **Enhanced Dashboard Analytics** – Improved UI with better visualization for feedback tracking and resolution status.
+- **Bulk Export for Summaries** – Export multiple course summaries at once in DOCX or PDF format.
+- **Smart Filtering** – Filter feedback based on rating, resolution status, and keyword searches.
+- **Custom Summary Formatting** – Choose between detailed or concise summary formats for different advising needs.
+- **Performance Optimizations** – Faster syllabus processing and improved AI response times.

+## 📌 What’s New (v1.5)

+- **Improved Summary Quality** – AI-generated summaries are now more structured and better aligned with syllabus content for improved clarity and relevance.
+- **Export to DOCX & PDF** – Now you can export summaries in both formats!
+If edits are needed, DOCX allows you to modify the content easily.
+- **Prerequisites Update** – If a course has no prerequisites, the field will no longer appear in the summary.
+Earlier, it used to show as “None.”
+- **Credits Display** – Course credits will only be shown if explicitly mentioned in the syllabus.
+- **Class Schedule** – The class schedule (meeting times, location, etc.) is now optional and will only be included if available.
+Earlier, it used to show as “None.”

 ## 🌱 Why This Matters

 - **Saves Time** – Eliminates the need for manually reviewing lengthy syllabi.